 a.
 Because of the house of the LORD our God: David understood that the gladness and goodness of the pilgrim toward God’s city was not primarily political in nature.
 It wasn’t because of loyalty to a political party, leader, or philosophy.
 It was because the house of the LORD was established there.

 i.
 “The Psalmist declareth the two motives, which induced him to utter his best wishes, and use his best endeavours, for the prosperity of Jerusalem; namely, love of his brethren, whose happiness was involved in that of their city; and love of God, who had there fixed the residence of his glory.”
 (Horne)

 ii.
 “Through it all it is evident that the glory of city and Temple consists in the fact that they are the city and house of Jehovah.
 It is not a song of buildings or of material magnificence.
 It is rather the song of assembly, of testimony, of judgment, of peace, of prosperity.
 These all issue from the supreme fact of Jehovah’s presence.”
 (Morgan)

 iv.
-Ancient Jerusalem had political, economic, and social aspects (and others).
+Ancient Jerusalem had political, economic, and social importance.
 Yet the most important reason to love and care for Jerusalem was because of the house of the LORD.
 Christians should have the same great care for and focus upon the work of God’s house.

 b.
 I will seek your good: Just as it was good for pilgrims in Israel to seek the good of Jerusalem for the sake of God’s house, so Christians today can and should seek the good of society for the sake of God’s house.

 ii.
-“First we love it (verse 6) and then we labour for it, as in this passage: we see its good, and then seek its good.”
+“First we love it (Psalm 122:6) and then we labour for it, as in this passage: we see its good, and then seek its good.”
 (Spurgeon)